NELF Fact Sheet

 The purpose of the certification program is to identify those lawyers who have the enhanced knowledge, skills, experience, and proficiency to be properly identified to the public as certified elder law attorneys

-- Licensure – Attorney must be licensed to practice law in at least one state or the District of Columbia.
+- Licensure – The applicant shall be licensed to practice law in at least one state or the District of Columbia.

-- Practice – Attorney must have practiced law during the five years preceding their application and must still be practicing law.
+- Practice – The applicant shall have practiced law during the five years preceding their application and must still be practicing law.

-- Integrity/Good Standing – Attorney must be a member in good standing of the bars in all places in which they are licensed.
+- Integrity/Good Standing – The applicant shall be a member in good standing of the bars in all places in which they are licensed.

-- Substantial Involvement – Attorney must have spent an average of at least 16 hours per week practicing elder law during the three years preceding their application.
-In addition, they must have handled at least 60 elder law matters during those three years with a specified distribution among subjects as defined by the Foundation.
+- Substantial Involvement – The applicant shall have spent an average of at least sixteen (16) hours per week practicing elder law during each of the three years preceding their application.
+In addition, they must have handled at least sixty (60) elder law matters during each of the three years with a specified distribution among subjects as defined by the Foundation.

-- Continuing Legal Education – Attorney must have participated in at least 45 hours of continuing legal education in elder law during the preceding three years.
+- Continuing Legal Education – The applicant shall have participated in at least forty-five (45) hours of continuing legal education in elder law during the preceding three years.

-- Peer Review/Professional References – Attorney must submit the names of five references from attorneys familiar with their competence and qualifications in elder law.
+- Peer Review/Professional References – The applicant shall submit the names of five references from attorneys familiar with their competence and qualifications in elder law.
 These person must themselves satisfy specified criteria.

-- Examination – Attorney must pass a full-day certification examination.
+- Examination – The applicant shall pass a full-day certification examination.